ajitzod/Predict-cancer-mortality-rates-for-US-counties/README.md

 - Is there a relationship between Deathrate and Median Age?
 - Does a specific age bin have affect the deathrate?
 - How many people that died from cancer were diagnosed?

-### Need to haves (Deliverables):
-- A final report notebook
-- A README

-### Nice to haves (With more time):
-- If I had more time with the data I would implement clustering to see if I can impove the models performance.
-- I would also pull more of the raw data to see if I could feature engineer more columns.

 ## <a name="findings"></a>Key Findings:
 [[Back to top](#top)]